-"It was getting late for me, I had to go home -- I had to help my mom put dinner on the table," Andy Jerpe told me during a recent phone call.
+"It was getting late for me, I had to go home -- I had to help my mom put dinner on the table," Andy Jerpe told me over the phone.
 "I was walking behind the wall in left field and I was looking up when I heard some kind of loud noise.
 I see a baseball coming right at me and land 10 feet in front of me.
 Last thing I expected to see, just a baseball dropping out of the sky like that."

 Andy Jerpe had been in school the day of Game 7, staring at the clock as the minute hands ticked by toward the final bell.
-A gigantic Pirates fan, and at 14 -- an age when a kid's baseball fandom might be at its most feverish -- Jerpe couldn't wait to get over to Pittsburgh's ballpark to see if he could catch some of the action.
+A gigantic Pirates fan at 14 years old -- an age when a kid's baseball fandom might be at its most feverish -- Jerpe couldn't wait to get over to Pittsburgh's ballpark to see if he could catch some of the action.

 "The Catholic high school in Pittsburgh was two blocks from Forbes Field," Jerpe, now in his 70s and still living in Pittsburgh, said.
 "As soon as the last class was over, I was really excited about the Pirates and I just walked as quickly as I could over to Forbes Field."

 Jerpe got there in the middle innings and the park was filled to capacity, but, fortunately, the gate was left open.
 So, Jerpe did what most teenagers might do at a 1960s baseball game with lax security and rules: He walked right in and found a place to stand in right field.